A Complete Printable Packing List cover

 • backpack for ports

-Many port stores sold Alaska caps like this one for only 4 for $12
+Many port stores sell Alaska caps like this one for only 4 for $12.

 T-shirts, tanks, sweaters